Wage Garnishment in California – Know Your Rights (Orange County Edition)

 1. Request a Financial Hardship Deferral

 If garnishment threatens your ability to afford rent, food, or healthcare, the FTB may suspend collection.
+Knowing how to qualify for an FTB hardship deferral can mean the difference between losing your paycheck and keeping it.

 2. Enter Into an Installment Agreement